USOPC Brand Guidelines

 Trademarked imagery

-UF Health may use generic medal imagery as a design element in advertising (e.g., create a
+UF Health may use generic medal imagery as a design element in advertising (e.g., create a medal design) provided the appropriate mark is used to convey the sponsor’s association with Team USA.

 Anyone who would like to explore purchasing the rights to use an image or video clip should contact UF Health Communications at marketreq@shands.ufl.edu